Particulate matter: Anthropogenic fine particulates as main hazard

-Pregnancy, fetuses and birth effects
+Infertility, pregnancy, and birth defects

 Higher rates of infertility have been correlated with exposure to particulates.
+Maternal PM_{2.5} exposure during pregnancy is also associated with high blood pressure in children.

-In addition, inhalation of PM_{2.5} – PM_{10} is associated with elevated risk of adverse pregnancy outcomes, such as low birth weight.
-Maternal PM exposure during pregnancy is also associated with high blood pressure in children.
+Inhalation of PM_{2.5} – PM_{10} is associated with elevated risk of adverse pregnancy outcomes, such as low birth weight.
 Exposure to PM_{2.5} has been associated with greater reductions in birth weight than exposure to PM_{10}.
 PM exposure can cause inflammation, oxidative stress, endocrine disruption, and impaired oxygen transport access to the placenta, all of which are mechanisms for heightening the risk of low birth weight.
 Overall epidemiologic and toxicological evidence suggests that a causal relationship exists between long-term exposures to PM_{2.5} and developmental outcomes (i.e. low birth weight).
-However, studies investigating the significance of trimester-specific exposure have proven to be inconclusive, and results of international studies have been inconsistent in drawing associations of prenatal particulate matter exposure and low birth weight.
-As perinatal outcomes have been associated with lifelong health and exposure to particulate matter is widespread, this issue is of critical public health importance and additional research will be essential to inform public policy on the matter.
+Studies investigating the significance of trimester-specific exposure have proven to be inconclusive, and results of international studies have been inconsistent in drawing associations of prenatal particulate matter exposure and low birth weight.
+As perinatal outcomes have been associated with lifelong health and exposure to particulate matter is widespread, this issue is of critical public health importance.